-- According to satellite imagery, ice is still jammed in the Main Channel of the Mackenzie River as of 8pm on May 26. - Gauges, photos, and satellite imagery will continue to be monitored, as available, to track the progression of the ice front. - Water levels under ice continue to increase in the Mackenzie River Delta, at normal rates for this time of year; - Water levels at Aklavik are at 14.2 m (maximum from last year was 15.539 m, historic maximum is 16.191 m); - Water levels at Inuvik are 15.4 m (maximum from last year was 15.561 m, historic maximum is 16.559 m); - Water levels on the Mackenzie River (Middle Channel) below Raymond Channel are 15.8 m (maximum from last year was 15.6 m, historic maximum is 16.6 m) - Note: These values are relative to an arbitrary datum and not to each other.
-See technical note at the end of the bulletin for more information
+- Gauges, photos, and satellite imagery will continue to be monitored, as available, to track the progression of the ice front - no satellite radar imagery of ice conditions was available yet this morning; - There have been reports of ice cracking and moving in various channels through the Delta; - Water levels continue to steadily rise in the Mackenzie Delta; - Water levels at Aklavik are at 14.55 m (still lower than maximum from last year of 15.539 m and historic maximum of 16.191 m); - Water levels at Inuvik are 15.8 m (now higher than the maximum from last year of 15.561 m, but lower than the historic maximum of 16.559 m); - Water levels on the Mackenzie River (Middle Channel) below Raymond Channel are 16.06 m (now higher than the maximum from last year of 15.6 m, but lower than the historic maximum of 16.6 m); - Note: These values are relative to an arbitrary datum and not to each other.
+See technical note at the end of the bulletin for more information.